TheraForge/Getting-Started/README.md

 3. **Reduced Maintenance Costs**:  Built-in features like off-the-self frameworks, analytics, conflict resolution, and automated synchronization reduce the impact on maintenance and troubleshooting.
 4. **Lower Infrastructure Costs**: Scalable BaaS and data lake solutions eliminate the need for custom-built backend systems, significantly lowering operational and hosting costs.
 </details>

-# Getting Started Guide

-You can start using TheraForge for free and even contribute to its development on GitHub by opening issues and submitting pull requests.

-TheraForge's main components are:

-1. A powerful modular SDK for app development called [ToolBox](../../../OTFToolBox).
-2. An optimized Design System framework and design objects.
-3. A multi-cloud backend service called CloudBox (see the [Cloud Setup](../../../OTFToolBox#theraforge-cloud-setup) section).
-4. A web-based doctor/patient dashboard.
-5. An analytics portal to review server- and client-related statistics.
-6. A no-code template app called [MagicBox](../../../OTFMagicBox).

-> [!IMPORTANT]
->Hippocrates Technologies provides free and paid tiers for the use of the BaaS service.
-Request a quote for personalized projects and for co-development opportunities.

-> [!NOTE]
-> **To create a cloud account to use with ToolBox or MagicBox (as described in the Cloud Setup section linked above), you can use this [registration form](../../../OTFMagicBox#register-a-new-api-key) to obtain a test API key.**
->
-> You can also use the *TheraForge Client Registration form* for your queries: **[Submit a request](https://docs.google.com/forms/d/e/1FAIpQLSfYDEx-Cnja_YE6iUFs08pxxLThlV76TAJ2uB7ymuUXbky9iA/viewform)**

 # Reasons to Use TheraForge